Home » Water Quality » Tap Water » Is Boston Tap Water Safe to Drink in 2024?

 Yes, people can and do drink Boston tap water all the time.
 It is both safe to drink and high quality.
 In 2014, Boston’s tap water won the American Water Works Association (AWWA) national taste test.

 However, it’s best to take precautionary steps to avoid the potential consumption of lead, chlorine byproducts, and/or microplastics.
-In particular, installing a point-of-use water filter is often recommended.
+The best way to do that is to install a point-of-use water filter.

 We HATE spam.
 Your e-mail will never sold or shared!